 Amazingly, more than a century after the device was manufactured, it is an accuracy that is consistent with that achieved by Forbes himself in tests undertaken in South Africa.

-Forbes’ hoped to sell the rangefinders for as much as £80 each – a hefty sum of money, equivalent to about £6,200 in 2020 prices, or a year’s wage for a skilled man at the turn of the nineteenth century.
+Forbes’ speculated that he might sell the rangefinders for as much as £80 each – a hefty sum of money, equivalent to about £6,200 in 2020 prices, or a year’s wage for a skilled man at the turn of the nineteenth century.
 The logic of Forbes’ pricing was intriguing.

 Intriguingly the model that I tested had been part of the collection held at Barr & Stroud’s headquarters in Glasgow’s Anniesland.
 A former employee removed it from the headquarters when the company moved in 1992.
 The model pictured – offered for auction in 2017 – has an identical provenance.

 Doubtless Barr & Stroud retained these so as to understand their competition – or even to incorporate Forbes’ ideas in their own products.
 Navel rangefinders became very big business for the Glasgow firm.

 Alas both parties were to be disappointed in the competition to produce smaller devices.
 When the Rangefinder Committee made its recommendation, it was for Marindin’s design.
 Sambrook suggests that Marindin was preferred from the outset, possibly because he had pre-existing inside connections with members of the expert committee.
 Sambrook even suggests that it was widely accepted that Marindin’s design was the least effective of the three.